bgachara/notes/pl-backend.md

 - is a hybrid of compiled and interpreted languages, runs interpreted first then notices the "hot" code which it then compiles in order to optimize.
 - Trace based vs Method based.
 - Trace: analyses what paths(traces) are often used, and to which methods they belong, more efficient and more overhead.
-- Method: only analyses the calls, less efficient and less overhead.
+- Method / Tiering: only analyses the calls, less efficient and less overhead.
 - Disadvantage: memory usage and warmup time.
 - Memory usage: you have to have both the compiled and interpreted version stored in memory.
 - Also has to keep information about the method i.e number of times called, arguments, times spent.